-- To help address the needs of different lowa degree programs, I will show examples using STATA and R software (and some SAS) - STATA (aka, Stata) = "Software for Statistics and Data Science" - R = free implementation of what was initially the "S" language - SAS = "Statistical Analysis System" (will appear in some examples) - Why not SPSS?
-Because it doesn't have as much room to grow (and thus it isn't used in any other EMS advanced classes) - > As in SPSS, drop-down windows can also generate syntax in STATA - > SPSS could be used for some of our content (see my textbook website) - My story: After SPSS, I became a heavy-duty SAS enthusiast who: - Picked up enough STATA initially to teach workshops using it, and I am learning it better now that I teach it in my classes - Is (begrudgingly) learning enough (base) R to add it to my classes, so it's possible you learned how to do the same things differently but correctly - > So if you have STATA or R tips, please share them with me! - > I also use Mplus, which will be used in a few bonus examples in this class
+- To help address the needs of different lowa degree programs, I will show examples using SAS, STATA, and R software - SAS = "Statistical Analysis System" (likely for the last time ☺) - STATA (aka, Stata) = "Software for Statistics and Data Science" - R = free implementation of what was initially the "S" language - Why not SPSS?
+Because it doesn't have as much room to grow (and thus it isn't used in any other EMS advanced classes) - > As in SPSS, drop-down windows can also generate syntax in STATA and in SAS "enterprise" (which I don't use, and you won't need to) - > SPSS could be used for some-but not all-of our content - My story: After SPSS, I became a heavy-duty SAS enthusiast who: - Picked up enough STATA initially to teach workshops using it, and I am learning it better now that I teach it in my classes - Is (begrudgingly) learning enough (base) R to add it to my classes, so it's possible you learned how to do the same things differently but correctly - > So if you have STATA or R tips, please share them with me!

-Which Program: STATA, R, or SAS?
+Which Program: SAS, STATA, or R?